-- Scholarship in 1986 at the University of Edinburgh
+- Scholarship in 1986 at University of Edinburgh

-- Studentship in 1984 at the The University of Hong Kong
+- Studentship in 1984 at The University of Hong Kong

 Hepatitis C is a clinically important disease affecting 170 million people worldwide and 1% of the UK population.
 It is caused by the infection of a virus called hepatitis C virus.
 The virus establishes a life-long chronic infection.
 About 80% of the infection with hepatitis C virus will develop into chronic hepatitis, of which 20-35% will progress into cirrhosis with a significant number of these leading to liver cancer.
 We are investigating how the virus can establish chronic infection and how the virus can cause diseases.
 Our results will provide valuable information in finding ways to interfere with these processes to eliminate the virus and to improved treatment.